Gr33nMax/finite_state_machine_projects/README.md

 # Finite State Machine Projects
-Implementation of the two projects based on the FSM
+Implementation of two projects based on the FSM

 ## Description
 ### Project "Translations"